 (d) If you encounter difficulties in determining whether an applicant is stateless, or the nationality of an applicant who is not stateless, for the purposes of this subchapter, you may consult with country authorities that may have records showing the nationality of its residents as necessary to adjudicate a pending visa application, unless there is reason to believe that doing so would endanger the applicant.

-(e) An alien who is a refugee or an exile normally retains the nationality of the country he or she fled and would not be considered stateless.
+(e) An individual who is a refugee or an exile normally retains the nationality of the country they fled and would not be considered stateless.

 (2) National of a Communist-Controlled Country:

-(a) The passport requirement may be waived for aliens who are nationals of Communist or Communist-controlled countries who are unable to obtain a passport.
+(a) The passport requirement may be waived for applicants who are nationals of Communist or Communist-controlled countries who are unable to obtain a passport.

-(b) In the case of an alien who is applying in his or her home country, you may determine, prior to visa issuance, if the alien will be able to depart upon the issuance of a visa.
-If not, little positive benefit would be served by receipt of a visa, and the possibility exists that it could be harmful to the alien and/or to the relations between the United States and the host government to issue such visa without a passport.
-If the alien is able to obtain an exit permit or other travel documentation which will allow his legal departure from the country, there would then be no objection based on comity principles to the issuance of a visa.
+(b) In the case of an applicant who is applying in their country, you may determine, prior to visa issuance, if the applicant will be able to depart upon the issuance of a visa.
+If not, little positive benefit would be served by receipt of a visa, and the possibility exists that it could be harmful to the applicant and/or to the relations between the United States and the host government to issue such visa without a passport.
+If the applicant can obtain an exit permit or other travel documentation which will allow his legal departure from the country, there would then be no objection based on comity principles to the issuance of a visa.

 9 FAM 201.2-5 Processing Individual Immigrant Passport Waiver Requests

 a.
-For IV applicants not in possession of a valid passport, you can issue an IV on a DS-232 for an immigrant within any of the categories listed in 22 CFR 42.2 (a through f) without concurrence from CBP.
+You can issue an IV on a DS-232 for an immigrant within any of the categories listed in 22 CFR 42.2 (a through f) without concurrence from CBP.
 An immigrant within any of those categories listed in 22 CFR 42.2 is not required to present a passport at the POE when first entering the United States.

 9 FAM 201.2-6 Furnishing Information Concerning Waivers to Immigration Officers